reachjainrahul/testrepo/docs/networkpolicy.md

 Each Antrea internal NetworkPolicy object contains a `Name` and `Namespace` field that uniquely identifies an Antrea internal NetworkPolicy object.
 `Name` and `Namespace` corresponds to user facing Antrea `NetworkPolicy`(ANP).
-It contains list of rules and a list of references to the appliedToGroups.
+It contains list of rules and a list of references to the appliedToGroups and addressGroups.

-Each rule contains,
+Each `Rule` contains:
 - A direction field.
 - A list of services(port).
 - To/From field - IPBlock and reference to a list `AddressGroups`.